dristi2365/python-freecodecamp/README.md

 ## Lessons Completed
 - Variables
-- Loops
-- Functions
+- Data Types
-- Lists
+- Strings

 ## Mini Projects
-- Number Guessing Game
-- Simple Calculator
+- Bulding a Reprt Card Printer
+- Building an Employee Profile Generator

 ## Notes
 - Notes and reflections for each lesson